chipsenkbeil/pwcheck/README.md

 Provides a singular function to check and validate the password of a local user account on Linux, MacOS, and Windows.

+> Currently does not work on Linux using musl due to
+> https://github.com/1wilkens/pam/issues/25.
+Will result in SIGSEGV!

 ## Install

 ```toml